intercellular/cell/README.md

 So far this is just a static DOM tree.
 To make it dynamic, you need to write a program that "remote controls" these HTML elements.

-Normally javascript frameworks maintain a separate **centralized data structure and application context ([Model-View-Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) or some variation)** that synchronizes with and controls HTML elements dynamically.
+Normally Javascript frameworks maintain a separate **centralized data structure and application context ([Model-View-Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) or some variation)** that synchronizes with and controls HTML elements dynamically.

 **Cell takes a decentralized approach.** It creates a DOM tree where each element is self-aware (It can contain an entire Model-View-Controller environment of its own) and can therefore "drive" itself autonomously (Internally called `"Nucleus"`).